The 24 Game and Kin

 Roger

-This one where my usual advice is that the very last thing you’d think of is the answer!
+As we’ll see, my usual advice for this one is that the very last thing you’d think of is the answer!

 Doctor Ian answered: